CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

 # Lab –02 Configure Microsoft Fabric mirrored database from Azure Cosmos DB

 In this lab, you will configure an Azure Cosmos DB account and set up a mirrored database in Azure Fabric for data replication.
 You will connect Fabric to the source Cosmos DB and initiate the mirroring process, ensuring proper synchronization by monitoring its progress.
 Once the mirroring is complete, you will query the source database directly from Fabric.
 You will then analyze the mirrored database to gain insights and validate the replication process.
 Finally, you will explore how to leverage the mirrored data for reporting and analytics.

-## Ensure the Source Azure Cosmos DB Account is Correctly Configured
+## Task 1 : Ensure the Source Azure Cosmos DB Account is Correctly Configured

-1. In the Azure portal home, locate the search bar at the top of the screen.
+1. In the Azure portal, locate the search bar at the top of the screen.

-2. Type "Azure Cosmos DB" and press Enter.
-In the search results, select Azure Cosmos DB account.
+2. Type "Azure Cosmos DB", in the search results, select Azure Cosmos DB account.

      ![](../media/Lab-02/azure-cosmosdb.png)